 Due to its compact size, filters may need to be cleaned more frequently than some larger models.

 The 1,500 Pa vacuum power is strong enough for heavy jobs.
-Compact and quiet; includes the popular BoostIQ technology available on other eufy units, along with impressive 100 minutes of battery life.
+Compact and quiet; includes the popular BoostIQ technology available on other eufy units, along with an impressive 100 minutes of battery life.
 This model also comes equipped with the ability to set boundary strips, which tell the vacuum to stay confined to a specific area rather than clean an entire room.

 As with other compact models, filter cleaning may be required after each room in order to maintain suction power.